darinz/DL/07_Transformers/02_large_language_models.md

 BERT uses only the encoder part of the Transformer and is trained to understand bidirectional context.

+> **Explanation:**
+> BERT is designed to read text in both directions (left-to-right and right-to-left) at once, allowing it to capture context from both sides of each word.
+This is different from traditional models that only look at previous words.

 > **Did you know?** BERT's bidirectional training allows it to capture context from both the left and right of each token, unlike traditional left-to-right models.

 ### 1.1.
 Masked Language Modeling (MLM)